Judit3/swhomes/README.md

 #### Client goals

-- To be able to view the site on a range of device sizes.
+- To be able to view the site on a range of device sizes
-- To make it easy for potential users to find out what the swhomes site is and how to take part.
+- To make it easy for potential users to find out what the swhomes site is and how to take part
-- To allow people to be able to contact the swhomes to ask further questions.
+- To allow people to be able to contact the swhomes to ask further questions

 #### First time visitor goals

-- Find out what swhomes is.
+- Find out what swhomes is
-- Be able to navigate the site easily to find information.
+- Be able to navigate the site easily to find information
-- Be able to find swhomes social media profile.
+- Be able to find swhomes social media profile

 #### Returning visitor goals

-- Find up to date information on latest Swedish architecture tendencies.
+- Find up to date information on latest Swedish architecture tendencies
-- Be able to easily contact swhomes with questions.
+- Be able to easily contact swhomes with questions

 #### Frequent visitor goals